 The Crow Nation

-The Crow People are an entire Native American tribe who hail from the area that is now the Yellowstone River Valley, which extends from Wyoming to Montana to North Dakota.
+The Crow People are an entire Native American tribe who hail from the area that is now the Yellowstone River Valley, which extends from Wyoming to Montana and North Dakota.
 In their own language, the Crow People are Absaroka, which means “children of the large-beaked bird.”

 The Aboriginal People of Australia also revere the crow.
 Interestingly, as in Native American legends and others you’ll read about below, the Aborigines have stories about the crow possessing the power to access fire.
-The crow is also considered a clever trickster in Aboriginal culture.
+The crow is also considered a clever trickster in Aboriginal culture.13

 There is one Aboriginal crow legend told by the Wurundjeri People.
 In this story, there are seven sisters.
 These sisters could be seen in the constellation Pleiades.

 He noticed that the sisters used sticks to dig for honey ants to eat.
-When Waa looked more closely, he saw that that sticks were glowing red with fire, so the sisters were able to cook the food they ate.
+When Waa looked more closely, he saw that the sticks were glowing red with fire, so the sisters were able to cook the food they ate.